-- Communicate directly with another camper if a problem arises, rather than talking to others and spreading
+- Communicate directly with another camper and/or staff member if a problem arises, rather than talking to others and spreading rumors.

 - Conduct myself responsibly.
-I understand that unwelcome teasing or other unkind behaviors are not allowed.
+I understand that making fun of peers or other unkind behaviors are not allowed.

 - Respect the property of others; which includes not stealing, damaging property, making graffiti or vandalism.